Kaiede/docker-minecraft-bedrock-backup/README.md

 The key parts here are telling the backup tool about the different servers, where to put backups, and information on the trim configuration.
 The servers list is in the format: `"container_name": "/path/to/worlds/folder"`

 The above trim configuration will keep all backups from the last 2 days, and trim down to a single backup beyond that, deleting any backup older than 14 days.
 However, it will retain two copies of any specific world.
-This last feature is useful
+This last feature is useful if you switch out worlds on a server, to avoid having it delete copies of worlds that aren't in use.

 Put the config.json file in `/opt/bedrock/backups/config.json` if using the above example.
+Otherwise, it should live in the folder that is mapped to `/backups` in the container.

 ### Restoring Backups